Florida Property Insurance Market

 In Florida, there are statutory requirements in place to protect consumers regarding rates and all insurers authorized to transact insurance in Florida must meet all requirements of the Florida Insurance Code.
 As such, OIR enforces all applicable provisions of Florida Statutes when reviewing policy and rate filings.
 Rates, including rate increases, must be adequate to maintain insurer solvency and pay claims, in accordance with s.
 627.062, F.S.
 OIR carefully reviews proposed rate filings to ensure they comply with all applicable laws and are not excessive, inadequate, or unfairly discriminatory.
 Please note, If OIR finds a rate filing is inadequate to support company operations, OIR may direct the company to set a higher rate than requested.

-The table below displays the average requested rate for Personal Residential Property lines of business and the average rate approved by OIR for Personal Residential Property lines of business from August 2024 - June 2025.
+The table below displays the average requested rate for Personal Residential Property lines of business and the average rate approved by OIR for Personal Residential Property lines of business from July 2025 - June 2026.

 Personal Residential Property lines of business include Homeowners Multi-Peril, Mobile Home Multi-Peril and Dwelling Fire.
 Please note, rates for individual policies may vary.